-Beginning January 1, 2012, the Child Study Center will accept applications for the Hilibrand Fellowship in the area of autism focusing on adolescents and adults.
-This fellowship is for a two-year period to begin July 2012.
-The program accepts one scholar a year and the Hilibrand Fellow will be located at the Yale Child Study Center.
+Beginning January 1, 2015, the Center for Translational Developmental Neuroscience (CTDN) at the Yale Child Study Center will accept applications for the Hilibrand Fellowship focusing on adolescents and adults with Autism Spectrum Disorders.
+This fellowship is for a two-year period to begin July 2015.
+The program accepts one scholar a year.
+The Hilibrand Fellow will be located at the Yale Child Study Center.
 We seek highly motivated candidates from diverse backgrounds who are interested in pursuing clinical and research activities focused on adolescents and adults on the autism spectrum.
-A doctoral degree (M.D. or Ph.D.) is required.
-The selected Fellow will be directly mentored by senior faculty at the Yale Child Study Center and will be involved in a highly active community of clinicians and researchers devoted to understanding the psychological and developmental needs of children and their families.
-The fellow will also participate in research, teaching, and clinical activities within the autism program and the Child Study Center.
+A doctoral degree (Ph.D. or M.D.) is required.
+The selected Fellow will be directly mentored by senior faculty at the Yale Child Study Center and will be involved in a highly active community of clinicians and researchers devoted to understanding the psychological and developmental needs of children, adolescents, and adults and their families.
+The fellow will also participate in research, teaching, and clinical activities within the CTDN and the Child Study Center.

 A complete application includes 3 copies of each of the following items: